 The next type of tool is a press.
 This is a one-piece press that has a cast or forged two-prong claw and a threaded stud in the center.
 More commonly used for tie-rod joints, these can be used on ball joints.
 They work if the joint is not seized too bad.
 Cheap versions tend to not fit between the spindle and the ball joint head, and they may spread apart if too much pressure is required.
 Another potential pitfall is damaging the threads for the castle nut on the joint stud.
 To avoid this, thread the castle nut on upside down (with the split side towards the joint), and then apply the press.
 This keeps the head of the stud centered.
 This can be used in conjunction with the hammer method to put a little pressure on the joint stud as well.

 Ball Joint Press

-The profession tool is the ball joint press.
+The professional tool is the ball joint press.
 This is a more complicated version of the claw press.
-This tool uses a clamshell and adapters to ensure a clean and safe removal of the ball joint.
-The joint will remain reusable, and should be relatively easy to separate.
+This tool uses a clamshell and adapters to ensure a clean and safe removal of the ball joint from the control arm.
+The joint will also remain reusable.
 The problem with this type of tool is that they are expensive; they typically cost a couple of hundred or more to get all the adapters.
 Just keep in mind that you will need to think ahead before you start your project if you need this tool.